rkemmy/quotable/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Contact
+To contribute to the exising code reach me on rkemmy.rk69@gmail.com

+##License and Terms of Use
+[MIT License](License) This application's source code is free for any open source projects © RisperKemunto